sequana/demultiplex/README.rst

 ========= =======================================================================
 Version   Description
 ========= =======================================================================
-1.2.1     * Update CI action and use new sequana_pipetools v0.9.0
-1.2.0     * stable release with cleanup of the setup and README 1.1.3     * add the --mars-seq option that fills the config automatically
+1.3.0     * use latest sequana-wrappers to benefit and graphivz apptainer 1.2.1     * Update CI action and use new sequana_pipetools v0.9.0 1.2.0     * stable release with cleanup of the setup and README 1.1.3     * add the --mars-seq option that fills the config automatically